web3-protocol/evm-browser/README.md

 # evm-browser

-Browser with support of a new proposed `evm://` protocol scheme, which allow you to display the contents returned by EVM contracts from any EVM chain.
+Browser with support of the [EIP-4804 `web3://` protocol](https://eips.ethereum.org/EIPS/eip-4804), which allow you to display the contents returned by EVM contracts from any EVM chain.
+Only the "auto" mode is supported for now.
-Forked from the great [electron-as-browser](https://github.com/hulufei/electron-as-browser) from hulufei.
+Browser forked from the great [electron-as-browser](https://github.com/hulufei/electron-as-browser) from hulufei.
 Experimental!

+Examples :

+``web3://0x5a985f13345e820aa9618826b85f74c3986e1463:5/tokenHTML/2``

+Load the HTML representation of the Terraform token 2 deployed in the goerli network.

+``web3://0x5a985f13345e820aa9618826b85f74c3986e1463:5/tokenSVG/2.svg``

+Load the SVG representation of the Terraform token 2 deployed in the goerli network.

+``web3://0x76010876050387FA66E28a1883aD73d576D88Bf2:5/levelAndTile/2/50?returns=(uint256,uint256)``

+Returns 2 numbers from this contract method, whose arguments are 2 and 50.

+``web3://0x1f9840a85d5af5bf1d1762f925bdaddc4201f984/balanceOf/obok.eth?returns=(uint256)``

+Returns the USDC balance of obok.eth

+## Wallet support

+evm-browser also ships with [Frame.sh](https://frame.sh/) wallet and local node wallet support, which allows us to have a full read+write experience!

+This is thanks to [eth-provider](https://github.com/floating/eth-provider), which is exposed on ``window.ethereum``

+## Install

+`yarn install`

+`yarn start:setup`

+## Usage

+`yarn start`

+Use your own web3 provider : `yarn start --web3-url https://eth-mainnet.alchemyapi.io/v2/xxxxxx`

+Use your local evm node : `yarn start --web3-url http://127.0.0.1:8545`

+## evm:// protocol

+Previously, a custom-made ``evm://`` protocol was made up.
+Keeping it here for a while, will dissapear soon.

 Example :